 How can I find out about scholarships?

-The Columbia Gorge Community College Foundation average annually award is over $80,000 in scholarships to students each year in both full year and quarterly scholarships as well as full year scholarships for graduating high school seniors.
-Also, research private scholarship opportunities through web-based scholarship search services such as fastweb and GetCollegeFunds as well as local organizations and libraries.
+The Columbia Gorge Community College Foundation provides scholarships to students each year in both full year and quarterly scholarships as well as full year scholarships for graduating high school seniors.
+Also, be sure to research private scholarship opportunities through web-based scholarship search services such as fastweb and GetCollegeFunds as well as local organizations and libraries.

 How can I pay in installments?